On Campus

 Progression requirements to remain in the early assurance program

-• Take ALL prerequisite/pre-professional coursework at Creighton (courses taken for college credit/advanced placement prior to high school graduation will NOT result in ineligibility)
+• Take ALL prerequisite/pre-professional coursework at Creighton.
+(Courses taken for college credit/advanced placement prior to high school graduation will NOT result in ineligibility.
+However, any prerequisite courses taken at other institutions after high school graduation will.)

-• A C grade or higher in any prerequisite course
+• No grade below a C in any prerequisite course.

-• 60 hours of work or shadowing in a physical therapy setting between program acceptance and August 1 of year 2
+• 60 hours of work or shadowing in a physical therapy setting between acceptance into the pre-professional program and August 1 of year 2.

 Undergrad Preference